 The doctrine of irresistible grace is expressed in Article 10 of the Canons of Dort, “But the cause of this undeserved election is exclusively the good pleasure of God.
 This does not involve God’s choosing certain human qualities or actions from among all those possible as a condition of salvation, but rather involves adopting certain particular persons from among the common mass of sinners as God’s own possession.
 The Westminster Confession puts it this way, “This effectual call is of God’s free and special grace alone, not from anything at all foreseen in man, who is altogether passive therein, until, being quickened and renewed by the Holy Spirit, he is thereby enabled to answer this call, and to embrace the grace offered and conveyed in it.”
 (Westminster Confessions 10.2) Saul was a passive participant until he was filled with the Holy Spirit.
 Only then did he begin exercising his faith by preaching in the synagogue.
 (Acts 9:20).
 He could not resist God’s call despite the fact that he was a sworn enemy of Jesus Christ.

 If it is true that God calls only some to salvation, then it follows that the sacrifice Christ made on the cross covers only the sins of those whom he has chosen.
 Those who have not been chosen still must pay for their own sins.
-If Christ’s sacrifice covered everyone’s sins, then Christ’s death on behalf of the elect would have been superfluous and a terrible waste.
-If, on the other hand, atonement is available to all but depends on whether or not they accept it, then his sacrifice is ineffectual for those who reject him.
-Since God is sovereign, nothing he does is ineffectual.
+If Christ’s sacrifice covered everyone’s sins, then what would be the point of God choosing some over others?
+If, on the other hand, atonement is available to to only those who accept it, then his sacrifice is ineffectual for those who reject him.
+This would mean God is not sovereign.
 The Westminster Catechism 10.1 says, “All those whom God hath predestined unto life, and those only, he is pleased, in his appointed and accepted time, effectually to call, by his Word and Spirit, out of that state of sin and death.”
 This idea that Christ’s sacrifice covers only the sins of his chosen ones is called “limited atonement.”

 Total depravity does not mean that man is incapable of doing anything good.
 It means that no man is capable of humbling himself before a righteous God in genuine repentance.
 Romans 3:10-11 says,